 Disclaimer: This column is written for educational purposes only.
 It does not provide specific legal advice and does not create an attorney-client relationship.
 This column should not be used as a substitute for competent legal advice from a licensed attorney in your state.

-Even though cannabis is legal (to a degree) in 29 states and DC, employers throughout the US continue to drug test before hiring and during employment.
+Even though cannabis is legal (to a degree) in 29 states and DC, employers throughout the US continue to require employees to pass a drug test for marijuana before hiring and during employment.
 There are many legitimate reasons why government and private employers need to test for the presence of drugs.
 For example, in safety-sensitive positions involving heavy machinery or driving vehicles, it’s extremely important that employees not be under the influence of substances that can cause impairment.
 Marijuana legalization did not automatically trigger changes that would prevent employers from drug testing for the newly-legal substance.
 In fact, while all state medical and recreational marijuana laws protect the use of marijuana by adults, most state marijuana laws did not add explicit protections for marijuana users against workplace discrimination.

 Now, people around the US are starting to put these new laws to the test, alleging that employers have infringed on their rights to lawful use by discriminating against them in the workplace.
 For example, what if using medical cannabis is essential for an employee to function, such as individuals with epilepsy or glaucoma?
 The role of our courts and judicial system is to interpret what conduct is protected under the law and determine whether a particular employer’s action violated an individual’s protected rights.
 When it comes to employment drug tests, employees and potential hires have filed lawsuits claiming that state law protects their right to use marijuana outside of the workplace, and that it’s illegal for an employer or potential employer to discriminate against them for “lawful conduct.”
 In these situations, the court must decide how to reconcile cannabis laws with employment laws.